Justin-Insight/client-training/src/pages/electric-city-properties.md

 ### Managing Business Info

-1. Navigate to Data > Site Setings.
+1. Navigate to Data > Site Settings.
 2. Here you can edit your business name, address, phone, fax, email and social media links.
 3. As soon as you make a change, you will see the save button in the top right corner activate.
 Click "Save" to publish your changes to the website.